benjamincharity/benjamincharity.com/articles/serving-g-zipped-assets-from-amazon-s3.md

 ---
-title: Serving gZipped Assets From Amazon S3
+title: Serving gZipped Assets from Amazon S3
 description: A tutorial on how to correctly set up Amazon S3 to serve gZipped, static assets.
 tags: [amazon, s3, hosting, gzip]
 published: true